alyssabird/etheal-contracts/README.md

   * if 10eth is the max stake for day 2 of whitelist, and you already have 6eth stakes
   * then either you can send 4eth with gas price less than or equal to 100gwei
   * or 5eth with more than 100gwei gas price, since then 5*80%=4eth stake will be credited to you
-* The smartcontract is ***smart***, so the user doesn't have to.
+* The smartcontract is ***smart***, so the user doesn't have to be.
 Sending excess funds results in partial refund.
-  * Eg. in the previous case if you send 10 eth with lower than 100gwei gas price results in crediting 4eth stake to you and refunding 6eth.
+  * Eg. in the previous case if you send 10 eth with lower than 100gwei gas price, this results in crediting 4eth stake to you and refunding 6eth.

 ### EthealNormalSale